w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing brings the following changes to the parachain protocol:

-- parablock generation is decoupled from the backing process, this avoids rushing through the backing process in six seconds and gives more time to collators to properly use blockspace, decreasing the probability of generating empty parablocks
+- Parablock generation is now decoupled from the backing process, avoiding the previous 6-second deadline through the backing process.
+This gives more time to collators to properly use blockspace, decreasing the probability of generating empty parablocks.
 - parachains can generate blocks and have them cashed (or stacked) into **unincluded segments** of parablock ancestors (i.e. parablocks that are seconded but not yet backed by paravalidators and included in the relay chain) rather than ancestors included in the relay chain state.